The National Art Museum of the Republic of Belarus: History

+An important precursor of the museum was the Vitebsk Museum of Modern Art which existed from 1919 to 1925, in the early years of the Soviet era.
+The Vitebsk art scene was vibrant due to the presence of important artists including Malevich, Chagall and Lissitzky.
+The remaining paintings in this museum were transferred to the Vitebsk Regional Museum in 1925.
+In 1939, most of these would be relocated to the newly founded State Art Gallery in Minsk.

-The State Art Gallery was created on January 24, 1939 under the Resolution of the Council of People's Commissars of Belarus.
+The gallery was created on January 24, 1939 under the Resolution of the Council of People's Commissars of Belarus.
 The gallery took 15 halls of Graduate Agricultural School, former Minsk Girls Gymnasium.
 Besides divisions of painting, sculpture, and graphics, a separate division of art industry was created by a special order.
-At this time, the gallery was led by a famous Belarusian painter-ceramist Mikalai Mikhalap.
+At this time, the gallery was led by prominent Belarusian painter-ceramist Mikalai Mikhalap.

-At the beginning of 1941, the State Art Gallery’s funds and stocks had numbered nearly 2711 art works out of which four hundred were on display.
-The fate of the whole collection was unfavorable during the first days of the Great Patriotic War.
-In a short time it would disappear without a trace.
+At the beginning of 1941, the State Art Gallery's funds and stocks had numbered nearly 2,711 artworks out of which four hundred were on display.
+Virtually the entire collection disappeared during the Great Patriotic War.

 After the War, a small part of the works of art was returned, mainly those which had been at the exhibitions in Russia before the War.
 In spite of the postwar devastation, when Minsk lay in ruins, the Government of Belarus allocated sums of money for purchasing works of art for the Gallery.
 In August 1945, the canvases by Boris Kustodiev, Vasily Polenov, Karl Briullov and Isaak Levitan were obtained.

-In 1993 the museum was renamed the National Art Museum of the Republic of Belarus.
+In 1993, the museum was renamed the National Art Museum of the Republic of Belarus.